 3.1.4 Seed Yield (kg ha-1)

 Analysis of variance showed that there were highly significant effects of lime and phosphorus application at P<0.01 (Tables 2 and 3), and some interaction effects of lime x phosphorus on seed yield of soybean at P<0.01(Figures 6 and 7).
 As both season-results, L2 (3 ton ha-1) and L3 (4.5 ton ha-1) gave the best yields of soybean, statistically.
 Among split P applications, the maximum yields were recorded from P2 (50% at the basal stage and 50% at the V2 stage) treatment with the value of 2556.80 kg ha-1in the monsoon and 2467.60 kg ha-1 in the post-monsoon season (Tables 2 and 3).
 In combined treatments, lower rate of liming L2 with P2 produced similar yields as L3 with P2.
 It was more pronounced in post monsoon.
 The reason was concerned with P availability (Figure 10).
-This demonstrated that integrated management of lime and split P application improved conservation and synchronization of nutrient release, and crop demand, leading to higher yields (Bationo, Waswa, Kihara & Kimetu,, 2007).
+This demonstrated that integrated management of lime and split P application improved conservation and synchronization of nutrient release, and crop demand, leading to higher yields (Bationo et al,, 2007).
 In addition, high rate of liming L3 with P2 after two seasons resulted in lower P availability.
 It indicated that there was some P-fixation with Ca in lime at that application rate.

 3.2 Phosphorus Availability